Investing in research, innovation and industry perspectives: UNC Hussman celebrates new faculty hires and promotions

 McIntyre plans to draw on her strong professional network to bring in speakers from across the media world.
 “I want students to feel empowered and know that, even though they’re young, they can get out there and accomplish big things,” she said.
 “UNC Hussman gives them a really solid foundation to do anything.”

-Lee McGuigan will join UNC Hussman's faculty later in the academic year.
+Lee McGuigan will also join UNC Hussman's faculty later in the academic year.
 He will serve as assistant professor in digital advertising beginning in January.
 McGuigan, who earned his Ph.D. from the University of Pennsylvania, is currently a research fellow at the Digital Life Initiative at Cornell University.
 He is finishing a book at Cornell before coming to UNC Hussman.
 Zhao, who is coming from Hong Kong Baptist University, will be an assistant professor in public relations.

 Five UNC Hussman faculty members earned promotions this year.
 The promotions recognize exceptional service, teaching, research and leadership from faculty members.
 With the advancements, the school is signaling its commitment to both of its central disciplines and to bolstering the student experience.
 The promoted faculty have shown leadership in their various fields of public relations, health communication, journalism education, reporting and diversity education.